boguszjelinski/kaboot/README.md

   - ABANDONED: cancelled after assignment but before PICKEDUP
   - REFUSED: no cab available
   - PICKEDUP: cab has arrived
-  - COMPLETE: customer dropped off
+  - COMPLETED: customer dropped off

 ### Cab
 * wait for a route